City court attaches 21 properties in separate cases of power theft in East Delhi | Devdiscourse

 "Efforts of teams of discoms to check irregularities are often thwarted by the local miscreants.
 Inspection teams are stopped by unscrupulous elements from checking premises and often heckled at," he said.
 Under the Electricity Act, 2003, power theft attract a penalty and imprisonment up to five years.

-BRPL and BYPL, Tata Power Delhi Distribution Limited(TPDDL) are three main BSES discoms supplying electricity to the national capital.
+The BSES discoms BRPL and BYPL, and Tata Power Delhi Distribution Limited(TPDDL) are the three main discoms supplying electricity to the national capital.
 They are joint ventures involving the Delhi government.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)